activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 - ITILA Chapter 28 \cite{mackay2003information} describes how Bayesian inference handles "automatic Occam's razor" quantitatively.
 - Seeing the ever increasing complexity of neural network models, one may doubt the validity of Occam's razor, perhaps sensing a contradiction.
-Rasmussen & Ghahramani \cite{rasmussen2001occam} resolve this through a simple experiment.
-Maddox & Benton et. al. \cite{maddox2020parameter} provide an excellent realization of this principle for large models.
+Rasmussen & Ghahramani, in their paper titled [_Occam's razor_](https://papers.nips.cc/paper/2000/file/0950ca92a4dcf426067cfd2246bb5ff3-Paper.pdf), resolve this through a simple experiment.
+Maddox & Benton et. al. provide an excellent realization of this principle for large models in [_Rethinking Parameter Counting in Deep Models: Effective Dimensionality Revisited_]((https://arxiv.org/abs/2003.02139)).

 _Bayesian model averaging_ (BMA) is another perk enjoyed by Bayesians, which allows for _soft model selection_.
-Andrew G. Wilson clarifies the value it adds in a technical report titled [The Case for Bayesian Deep Learning](https://cims.nyu.edu/~andrewgw/caseforbdl/).
+Andrew G. Wilson clarifies the value it adds in a technical report titled [_The Case for Bayesian Deep Learning_](https://cims.nyu.edu/~andrewgw/caseforbdl/).
 Unfortunately, BMA is often misconstrued as model combination.
-Minka \cite{minka2000bayesian} dispells any misunderstandings in this regard.
+Minka dispells any misunderstandings in this regard, in his technical note [_Bayesian model averaging is not model combination_](https://tminka.github.io/papers/minka-bma-isnt-mc.pdf).

 The _Frequentist-vs-Bayesian_ debate has unfortunately occupied more minds than it should have.
 Any new entrant to the field will undoubtably still come across this debate and be forced to take a stand (make sure you don't fall for the trap).
-I highly recommend this talk by a dominant figure in the field, _Michael Jordan_, titled _Bayesian or Frequentist, Which Are You?_ ([Part I](https://www.youtube.com/watch?v=HUAE26lNDuE), [Part II](https://www.youtube.com/watch?v=7sNgO7wQgaQ)).
+Christian Robert's answer [on Cross Validated](https://stats.stackexchange.com/a/256224/57053) is the best technical introduction to start with.
+Then, I highly recommend this talk by a dominant figure in the field, _Michael Jordan_, titled _Bayesian or Frequentist, Which Are You?_ ([Part I](https://www.youtube.com/watch?v=HUAE26lNDuE), [Part II](https://www.youtube.com/watch?v=7sNgO7wQgaQ)).

+Gelman and Yao describe [_Holes in Bayesian Statistics_](http://www.stat.columbia.edu/~gelman/research/unpublished/bayes_holes_2.pdf) which may be a worthwhile reader at a later stage.

-I would refrain from labelling anyone or any algorithm as an exclusive Bayesian.
+On a concluding note, I would refrain from labelling anyone or any algorithm as an exclusive Bayesian.
 In one is still hell-bent on being labeled, remember keeping an open mind is the hallmark of a true Bayesian.

+### Utility References

+References so that one doesn't have to always remember those tricky identities but come up commonly.

+- Sam Roweis provides [Gaussian Identities](https://cs.nyu.edu/~roweis/notes/gaussid.pdf), a handy reference.
+See also PRML Chapter 2.3 \cite{bishop2006pattern}.
+- [The Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf) by Kaare Brandt Petersen, Michael Syskind Pedersen

 ## Topics